-The U.S. Court of Appeals for the Seventh Circuit has decertified and dismissed with prejudice a class action alleging the packaging of prescription eye drops produced by several pharmaceutical companies dispensed too much product at once, causing users to waste the excess in each dose.
+The U.S. Court of Appeals for the Seventh Circuit decertified and dismissed with prejudice a class action alleging the packaging of prescription eye drops produced by several pharmaceutical companies dispensed too much product at once, causing users to waste the excess in each dose.
 Shook Partners Lori McGroder and Jim Muehlberger represented Allergan and Bausch & Lomb Incorporated in the case.
-The decision, authored by Judge Richard Posner, determines that the plaintiffs had no cause of action.
+Judge Richard Posner's decision, later named as one of the Ten Best Prescription Drug/Medical Device Decisions of 2017 by the Drug and Device Law Blog, determines that the plaintiffs had no cause of action.

 "You cannot sue a company and argue only—'it could do better by us'—which is all they are arguing," the court held.
 "The fact that a seller does not sell the product that you want, or at the price you’d like to pay, is not an actionable injury; it is just a regret or disappointment—which is all we have here, the class having failed to allege 'an invasion of a legally protected interest.'"

 The court also noted a lack of evidence supporting the plaintiffs' claims.
 The plaintiffs argued that packaging producing a smaller drop could reduce the cost of the eye drops to the consumers, decreasing the manufacturers' profits.
 "This assumes that profits would decline if the defendants switched to selling the smaller, cheaper-to-produce eye drops," the court stated.
 "But that's far from certain; lower prices might result in greater sales and as a result higher rather than lower profits."
 Further, the plaintiffs did not support their claim that the larger eye drops have a higher risk of side effects with details identifying the side effects or any class member who suffered from them.